vuyisile/vuyisile.github.io/_posts/2017-10-27-my-approach-on-random-quote-machine.md

 ---
-layout  :
+Layout  :
-title   : My approach on the random quote machine. date    : 2017-10-27
+Title   : My approach on the random quote machine.
+Date    : 2017-10-27
 ---

 # The Random Quote Machine.